tobiasbriones/blog/ds/power-bi-overview/index.md

 The **CIO (Chief Information Officer)** is the top executive who has the expertise to take the lead on the organization's information.
 It is a professional for the business rather than for the product.
-The CIO has to make sure about managing and getting results from the organization information and keep up with the new information technologies.
+The CIO has to make sure about managing and getting results from the organization's information and keeping up with the new information technologies.
 Instead of focusing on the technical result of a product, the CIO focuses on the business results instead.

-According to *Chief Information Officer (CIO)* [3] the definition of CIO is as
+According to *Chief Information Officer (CIO)* [3], the definition of CIO is as
 follows:

 > A chief information officer (CIO) is the company executive responsible for the